Tom Chilton

-Thomas James Chilton (born 15 March 1985) is a British racing driver.
-He has spent most of his career competing in touring car racing; he was a former factory Vauxhall and Honda driver in the British Touring Car Championship, and currently drives for Ciceley Motorsport in the British Touring Car Championship.
-His younger brother, Max Chilton, is also a racing driver.
+Thomas James Chilton (born 15 March 1985) is a British racing driver who currently drives for Team VERTU in the British Touring Car Championship.
+He has spent most of his career competing in touring car racing, and his younger brother, Max, is also a racing driver.

 Career

 Early life

 Chilton was born in Reigate.
 His father, Grahame Chilton, is a businessman who co-owned the insurance company Benfield Group up until 2008, when it was taken over by Aon plc for £738m.
 Chilton became vice-chairman of Aon after the deal and also collected around £77m for his stake.
 Chilton was educated at Reigate St Mary's School and Shiplake College.
 A keen racer from an early age, he competed in the BRSCC T Cars Championship in 1999 and 2000, going on to take the BRSCC Saloon Car winter championship in 2001.
 His brother, Max Chilton, is also a racing driver.